-In the source code display, scroll down and select the signal current_state on line 53 (VHDL) or line 33 (Verilog) for instrumentation by clicking on the watch-point (glasses) icon displayed next to its name.
+In the source code display, scroll down and select the signal current_state on line 52 for instrumentation by clicking on the watch-point (glasses) icon displayed next to its name.
 When you click on the icon (or on the signal name), a popup menu is displayed as shown in the following figure to allow you to select how the watch-point signal is to be instrumented.